-Running a ‘How to Live More Sustainably’ event is a great way to introduce, encourage and support people in your local community with ideas and tips on living a more sustainable lifestyle and reducing their carbon footprint and waste.
-It's a relaxed drop-in event, no speakers but plenty of opportunity to ask questions at various information stalls.
+Running a Green Fair or Eco Event is a great way to introduce, encourage and support people in your local community with ideas and tips on reducing their carbon footprint and waste.
+It's also an opportunity to showcase local producers and retailers and highlight local sustainability initiatives.

-All the information for the stalls can be found here Topics have been selected assuming that most visitors will be at the start of their ‘Living More Sustainably’ journey.
-They cover a wide variety of subjects and the tone is to encourage rather than chastise or criticize.
-Many people understand they need to make changes to their lifestyles but don’t know where to start or what will have the biggest impact.
-This event aims to answer their questions and spur them to action.
+Many people understand they need to make changes to their lifestyles but often don’t know where to start or which will have the biggest impact.
+A Green Fair aims to answer some of their questions and leave them feeling equipped to take action.

 - Green Energy, heating and insulation, energy efficient appliances